pecheylauren02/MP3_MadLibs_LSP/README.md

 The project was deployed using Code Institute's mock terminal for Heroku.
 The steps to deploy are as follows:
 1. Fork or clone this repository (see steps on how to do this [here](#forking-the-github-repository))
-2. Navigate to your heroku dashboard, click "New" and select "Create new app".
+2. Navigate to your Heroku Dashboard and select "Create new app".

 <details><summary>Screenshots</summary>